virtual-labs/exp-student-performance-lr-au/experiment/experiment-name.md

-## Student Performance Prediction Using Study Hours
+## Predicting Student Performance from Study Hours Using Linear Regression